adamrdrew/electron-ipc-helper/README.md

 })
 ```
 ## An Example With Arguments
 You can include an argument along with your message.
-Simply provide the argument to `MessageSender#send`.
-The argument will be passed to the event handler anonymous function whenver it is called.
+Simply provide the argument to `MessageSender#send`. `MessageResponder` will recieve the argument and pass it to the handler function you defined.
 #### Render Process:
 ```javascript
 const getPerson = new MessageSender('getPerson')

 getPerson.send(this.selectedPersonName).then((person) => {
   this.selectedPersonInfo = person
 })